Linear Thompson Sampling Revisited: Introduction

 \textbf{Contributions.} The major contributions of this paper are: \textbf{1)} Following the intuition of~\citet{agrawal2012thompson}, we show that the \ts does not need to sample from an actual Bayesian posterior distribution and that any distribution satisfying suitable concentration and anti-concentration properties guarantees a small regret.
 In particular, we show that the distribution should \textit{over-sample} w.r.t.\ the standard least-squares confidence ellipsoid by a factor $\sqrt{d}$ to guarantee a constant probability of being optimistic. \textbf{2)} We provide an alternative proof of \ts achieving the same result as~\citet{agrawal2012thompson}.
-One of our major finding is that, leveraging on the properties of support functions from convex geometry, we are able to prove that the regret is related to the gradient of the objective function, that is ultimately controlled by the norm of the optimal arms associated to any optimistic parameter $\theta$.
-This provides a novel insight on the fact that whenever an optimistic parameter $\theta_t$ is chosen, not only its instantaneous regret is small but the corresponding optimal arm $x_t = \arg\max_x x^\transp\theta_t$ represents a \textit{useful exploration} step that improves the accuracy of the estimation of $\theta^\star$ over dimensions which are relevant to reduce regret in any subsequent non-optimistic step.
+One of our major finding is that, leveraging the properties of support functions from convex geometry, we are able to prove that the regret is related to the gradient of the objective function, that is ultimately controlled by the norm of the optimal arms associated to any optimistic parameter $\theta$.
+This shows that whenever an optimistic parameter $\theta_t$ is chosen, not only is its instantaneous regret small but the corresponding optimal arm $x_t = \arg\max_x x^\transp\theta_t$ represents a \textit{useful exploration} step that improves the accuracy of the estimation of $\theta^\star$ over dimensions that are relevant to reduce regret in any subsequent non-optimistic step, which is a novel insight into the operation of \ts.
 This approach allows us to avoid the introduction of saturated/unsaturated arms and it illustrates why any \ts-like algorithm (not necessarily Bayesian) with a constant probability of being optimistic has a bounded regret. \textbf{3}) Finally, we show how our proof can be easily adapted to regularized linear optimization (with arbitrary penalty) and to the generalized linear model (GLM), for which we derive the first frequentist regret bound for \ts, which was first suggested by~\citet{agrawal2012thompson} as a venue to explore.